You hear a lot about how notoriously difficult Chinese is to learn.

 “Ni Hao Kai-lan” follows the adventures of Kai-lan, a young Chinese girl who goes on adventures with her animal friends.
 The episodes are lesson-based and aim to engage the viewer in answering questions and learning Mandarin.
 For the most part, spoken Mandarin is taught in addition to trivia about Chinese culture.

-“Ni Hao Kai-lan” is available to stream on Amazon.
-This show is entertaining enough that adults can enjoy it just as much as children, making it a great show to watch with your little one if you’re learning Chinese together.
+“Ni Hao Kai-lan” is entertaining enough that adults can enjoy it just as much as children, making it a great show to watch with your little one if you’re learning Chinese together.
 The learning level is low beginner, so those who know zero Chinese will definitely learn a lot from this show.

 Remy Bear is a storytelling panda who shares funny, cute tidbits about his friends and their happy lives.
 This is a super uplifting show, whether you’re a kid or not.